emiliegoyheneix/main/SetupIK/pyside6/SetupIKREADME.txt

 Steps:
 1. Select the handle in maya(or chain in 3dsmax).
 2. Select a name (or check the default checkbox).
-3. Clique on "Setup" button.
+3. Click on "Setup" button.